FuzzyNoodle/Fuzzy-Spooder/README.md

 ---
 ### OTA Upload
 #### Using Arduino IDE
-Follow this [tutorial](https://randomnerdtutorials.com/esp8266-ota-updates-with-arduino-ide-over-the-air/) to upload the sketch wirelessly.
+Follow the IDE upload part in this [tutorial](https://randomnerdtutorials.com/esp8266-ota-updates-with-arduino-ide-over-the-air/) to upload the sketch wirelessly.

 #### Using VSCode IDE + platformio extension
 Add two lines in your platformio.ini: